bhumika503/Hospital_Virus_Spread/README.md

 3. model_virus.py
 - contains the functions that:
 1. model the interaction amongst infected wards, uninfected wards and empty wards.
-2. Model the virus spread and store the infection state of each ward per time unit.
+2. model the virus spread and store the infection state of each ward per time unit.

 ### Logic of the code.